-Our Spring High Mountain Premium Zi Sun Cha Green Tea offers you the best existing quality of this tea.
-It comes from Zhang Ling Eco-Diversity tea plantation, located on the slopes of Gu Zhu Mountain, which is an original venue of the cultivation and production of this tea from imperial tribute times.
-The plantation with its more than 100 years old tea bushes is officially recognized as a ‘tea base’, i.e. a regional quality center, and is health and environment-friendly-certified in China.
-The cooperatively organized operators pursue an ambitions philosophy of biodivers organized cultivation without the use of any pesticides or artificial fertilizer.
+Our Spring High Mountain Zi Sun Cha Green Tea offers this tea at its very best.
+It comes from Zhang Ling Eco-Diversity tea plantation, on the slopes of Gu Zhu Mountain.
+Actually, the location is an original venue of Zi Sun Cha Green Tea cultivation from imperial tribute times.
+With its more than 100 years old tea bushes, the tea garden enjoys official recognition as a ‘tea base’.
+The cooperative pursues an ambitions philosophy of biodiverse cultivation without the use of any pesticides or artificial fertilizer.
 The tea gardens of the Zhang Ling tea plantation are surrounded and patched by mixed forest consisting of various types of trees, among them more than 100 years old gingko trees.

-The proper picking time of our Spring High Mountain Premium Zi Sun Green Tea is a few weeks in spring only.
+The proper picking time of our Spring High Mountain Zi Sun Green Tea is a few weeks in spring only.
 At this, the qualified picking standard is 1+1/2.
-That is, only the young buds, along with 1-2 adjacent young leaves (picking standard 1 : 1-2).
+That is, only the young buds, along with 1-2 adjacent young leaves.
 The slender leaves exude a fresh, pleasant orchid fragrance.
 After the picking, the bushes are cut back, with the cut-off branches being left on the ground as a natural fertilizer.
-The tea bushes rest and no leaves are being picked for the complete remainder of the year.
+The tea bushes rest and there is no picking for the complete remainder of the year.

 The processing of Zi Sun Cha widely resembles the traditional standard of Chinese green tea processing.
 After picking, the tea leaves first wither for several hours in the sun and/or indoors in the tea factory.
 Then, a second processing step consists of heating up the leaves for a short period, traditionally in a wok pan.
 This stops the oxidation process of the leave enzymes and fixates the green condition.
 Then, a mechanical process serves to roll the tea leaves into the characteristic needle form of a ‘Zhen Zing Cha’ (‘needle leaf tea’).
 Subsequently, there’s another roast over charcoal fire, which is also initiating the final drying process.